utdal/visium_distance_plotting_tool/README.md

 # Visium Distance Plotting Tool (Euclidian Distances)

-The Visium Distance Plotter is a tool that offers a range of plots for analyzing visium single-cell data(e.g. csv files).
+The Visium Distance Plotting Tool is a python-based application that offers a range of interactive plots for analyzing visium single-cell data(e.g. csv files).

 ## Installation/Setup of Visium Distance Plotting Tool:
 You can install Visium Distance Plotting Tool via git: